pism/pism/examples/jako/README.md

 with model settings special to the region.)
 Here we assume that more spin-up is needed.
 We will get first an equilibrium 5km model, and then do a century run of a 2km model based on the equilibriated 5km result.
 (Determining "equilibrium" requires a decision, of course.
-The standard here is that the ice volume in the region should not change more than one percent in 100 model years.
+A standard satisfied here is that the ice volume in the region changes by less than 0.1 percent in the final 100 model years.
 See `ivol` in `ts_spunjako_0.nc` below.)

 Quick calculations for the 5km grid, e.g. by calculations `620/5 + 1` and `425/5 + 1`, suggest `-Mx 125 -My 86`.
-So now we do a basic run using 2 MPI processes:
+So now we do a basic run using 4 MPI processes:

-    $ ./spinup.sh 2 125 86 >> out.spin5km &
+    $ ./spinup.sh 4 125 86 >> out.spin5km &

-Please read the script, and watch the run, while it runs:
+You can read the script, and watch the run, while it runs:

     $ less spinup.sh
     $ less out.spin5km

-The run takes about FIXME (approx 4?) processor-hours.
+The run takes about 9 processor-hours.
+The run produces these files which can be viewed with `ncview`, for example: `spunjako_0.nc`, `ts_spunjako_0.nc`, `ex_spunjako_0.nc`.

 **Comments on the run:**
 The run uses `-boot_file` on `jako.nc`.
 A modestly-fine vertical